 Make sure everything is paid for

-EasyHaul’s international shipping cost includes pick up from auction, delivery to warehouse, loading, US customs clearance, documentation, and delivery to the port of destination.
+EasyHaul’s international shipping costs include pick up from auction, delivery to warehouse, loading, US customs clearance, documentation, and delivery to the port of destination.

 What it doesn’t cover is auction fees, driver wait time fees, storage fees, fees from delayed delivery, special auction loading fees, and destination customs or duty fees.
 These are your responsibility.